iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 ```

 As mentioned, Transactions are final.
 Transaction fields therefore should be only accessible by getter functions.
-Besides that, Transactions can be only built by Transaction Builders, or by the bytes of a received transaction.
+Besides that, a transaction can only be created from a Transaction Builder, or from a constructor function which expects encoded bytes as received e.g. from a network socket.

 ```rust
 impl Transaction {